binary-birthday/binary-birthday/README.md

 - 👋 Hi, I’m Wade Martin
 - 👀 I’m interested in JavaScript, React, AWS, IaC, CI/CD,  GraphQL, Elm, Rust and WASM
 - 🌱 I’m currently learning Elm and Rust
-- 📫 How to reach me wademartin.dev@icloud.com or wademartin.dev
+- 📫 How to reach me wademartin.dev@icloud.com

 <!---
 binary-birthday/binary-birthday is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.